jakkdl/seat_exchange/README.md

 behaivour is not fully decided yet and may very well change going forward.
 In their current implementation you can bribe a bot
-{} garnets to have them DM you their secret number, you can propose swaps with them, and you can arrange so called "bot ' swaps".  '
+1 garnet(s) to have them DM you their secret number, you can propose swaps with them, and you can arrange so called "bot swaps".
 Proposing a seat swap with a bot is done just like normal with `!propose`, and if nobody else proposes a swap with them they will always accept.
 If several people propose a swap the bot will accept